IBM/event-automation/_connectors/kc-source-oracle/index.md

 categories:
   - Databases
 ---
-Oracle (Debezium) source connector monitors schemas within a database server and write all change events to Kafka topics.
+Oracle (Debezium) source connector monitors Oracle database tables and writes all change events to Kafka topics.

+**Note:** IBM Support is only available for the connector when it is used with the LogMiner adapter.